-This healthy, easy-to-make hummus redefines the classic condiment by shaking up the usual ingredients and adding south-of-the-border flavor.
+This nourishing, easy-to-make hummus redefines the classic condiment by shaking up the usual ingredients and adding south-of-the-border flavor.

 My first order of business is to thank longtime reader Mary Lou for this fabulous hummus recipe.
 She shared it with me several years ago, and why I am just sharing the love now is beyond me.